NerdMosby/minerd-LE/README.md

 - **libcurl**: https://curl.haxx.se/libcurl/
 - **jansson**: http://www.digip.org/jansson/

-You must have these libraries installed in your unix system in order to run the miner properly.
+You must have these libraries installed in your unix system.